BonillaFred/File-Hash-Searcher/README.md

   2. Add better error check when malloc failes to find memory
   3. Add better documentation for all functions
   4. Add a windows devlopment stream
+  5. Add ability to decide where we should index all files